temporalio/helm-charts/CONTRIBUTING.md

 Releases for the Helm Charts are not triggered automatically, the Temporal team will periodically do releases.

+### Getting help

+If you would like help getting your PR ready, please feel free to come and chat to us on [Temporal's public Slack](https://t.mp/slack).
+The Temporal team that works on the charts and the contributor community hang out in the #helm-charts channel.

 ### Community Requirements

 By participating in this project you agree to abide by its terms.